smartdevicelink/sdl_evolution/proposals/NNNN-localization.md

 #### iOS

 For iOS the localization class loads language bundles based on a specified locale (language, script, region). iOS prioritizes script rather than the region (see [Hant](http://www.unicode.org/cldr/charts/latest/summary/root.html#71) and [Hans](http://www.unicode.org/cldr/charts/latest/summary/root.html#70)).
-Therefore the localization class accepts scripts although it's not used at SDL (yet).
+That said: the localization class supports scripts.

-At the end the localization class has loaded a list of bundles including localizable files.
-The localization class can then provide access to those files with `-stringForKey: ...` which include support of format and plural rules.
+At the end the localization class loads a list of bundles including localizable files.
+The localization class provide access to those files with `-stringForKey: ...` which include support of format and plural rules.

 This localization class should be used by the SDLLifecycleManager.
 An instance should be created right after the app got connected.
 This instance should be made accessible to the developer by a property e.g. `@property ...
 SDLLocalization *localization;`

 ## Potential downside

+No downside identified for iOS.
+Downside of Android mentioned above.

 ## Impact on existing code